angrybacon/doomsday-wiki/markdown/articles/2022/10/16/cabal-pitual.md

 boasted a powerful 55.17% non mirror match win rate.
 The fact that 4 UR Delver decks converted to top 8 shows just how dominant this archetype looks.

-Traditionally UR Delver has been the defacto kryptonite for Doomsday lists however it doesn't look like that put a dampener on the performance of the 8 pilots that took our favourite {B}{B}{B} spell along for the day.
+Traditionally UR Delver has been the de facto kryptonite for Doomsday lists however it doesn't look like that put a dampener on the performance of the 8 pilots that took our favourite {B}{B}{B} spell along for the day.
 Looking at all archetypes with at least 2 players representing Doomsday boasts the highest win